SalarAbb/nice-reads/README.md

 # nice-reads

 ## Variational inference, idea and methods
-Here, I provide some papers that talk about variational inference; why do we need it and how do we use it?
+Here, I provide some papers about variational inference; why do we need it and how do we use it?

 ### 1. [Variational Inference: A Review for Statisticians](https://arxiv.org/pdf/1601.00670.pdf) - a review paper on variational inference.